 The church of Saint Francis and the knights orders in San Gimignano

 Towers dominate the urban center of San Gimignano, capturing the attention of the visitor who turns his gaze upward.
-But the walls of the village hide other treasures: they are those of history and symbolism.
-Walking along Via San Giovanni, there is the facade of a church, but what a church it no longer is.
+But the walls of the town hide other treasures: they are those of history and symbolism.
+Walking along Via San Giovanni, there is the façade of a church, but what a church it no longer is.
 In 1787 a private individual bought Saint Francis, a 13th-century house of worship and a dispensary of the Hospitallers of Saint John, demolishing it.
 Only its facade is intact.11.

 The church of Saint Francis in the town of San Gimignano